aconchillo/bitpacket/doc/intro.rst

 The first version of BitPacket was released in 2007.

-The validation guys, from the project I was working on, were building a test environment to validate a software which involved a lot of packet management.
+The validation guys from the project I was working on were building a test environment to validate a software which involved a lot of network packet management.
 They started by accessing packet fields with indexes.
-This was very error prone, hard to maintain, hard to read and understand and some more bad things.
+This was very error prone, hard to maintain, hard to read and hard to understand.
 So, I start digging through the web for something that could help us, but I only found the struct_ module.
-The struct module is great, but it does not solve the indexing problem.
-However, one is able to recover a 32-bit integer or float values without the need to access all four bytes and build the value.
-Also, it does not solve the problem of bit fields.
-Therefore, I wanted something easier to maintain, extend and read and also able to work with bits.
+However, it does not solve the indexing problem neither it supports bit fields.

 Then, I found the BitVector_ class which was able to work with bits given a byte array, and I built BitPacket in top of it.
 Initially,